cfloersch/AuthTicket/README.md

 Programmatic Verification
 -------------------------

-This code can also be used to programmatically to parse or validate Auth Tickets.
+This code can also be used to programmatically parse or validate Auth Tickets.

 ```java
    AuthTicketConfig config = new AuthTicketConfig("our_secret");